Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### What I Learned

 **Input handling is way harder than command execution.** Parsing and running commands is straightforward.
 Building a good REPL with tab completion, history, and proper cursor management is surprisingly complex.
+I spent more time getting backspace to work correctly than implementing the entire command execution engine.
+Let that sink in.

 **State machines everywhere.** The input handler is essentially a state machine responding to key events.
 Understanding this early would have simplified the design.